alphagov/paste-html-to-govspeak/docs/functionality-overview.md

 ## Overview of testing outcomes

-In preparing to deploy this functionality we tested a wide range of scenarios, what follows is a summary of the findings for expected input sources.
+In preparing to deploy this functionality we tested a wide range of scenarios.
+What follows is a summary of the findings for expected input sources.

 ### Common issues